rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

 featureImage: '2014-04-ntc-b.jpg' # Top image on post.
 # featureImageShade: true # Add a translucent shade to the image to make overlaid text easier to read.
-featureImageAlt: 'Slide image from the presentation' # Alternative text for featured image.
+featureImageAlt: 'Cover slide from the presentation' # Alternative text for featured image.
-# featureImageCreditFlickr: 'username'
+featureImageCreditFlickr: 'fenris117'
 # featureImageCreditCustom: 'Image credit Flickr user [username](https://www.flickr.com/photos/username).'
 thumbnail: '2014-04-ntc-b.jpg' # Image in lists of posts.
 # shareImage: 'share.jpg' # For SEO and social media snippets.